charan1409/pack-ur-bags/PUB/READ_ME.txt

 open new terminal and enter the following command: npm start

-Now go to Your deafult website and type this url : http://localhost:3000/
+Now go to Your browser and type this url : http://localhost:3000/